 Utila is a Caribbean dream.
 Full of white beaches, sandy paths and colourful wooden houses, this is how I always imagined paradise to be like.
 The region reminded me a bit of Bocas del Toro in Panama and just like I had loved Bocas, I loved Utila.

 We spent almost three days here, exploring the island, floating in crystal-clear water and chasing colourful fish.
 Utila is known for its reefs and most people come here to either learn to dive, to become a diving instructor or to just spend a few days exploring the underwater world.
-And while I had gotten my diving certification in Thailand, it had been more than six months since then and I didn’t want to do a refresher course.
+And while Daniel and I had gotten our diving certifications in Thailand, it had been more than six months since then and I didn’t want to do a refresher course.
 Plus, I was travelling with a friend who does not dive and it didn’t seem fair towards her to spend all of my time underwater.

 But even for non-divers, Utila has a lot to offer.
 If you are one of those people who come here without a diving license and without the intention of getting one, or if you just need a break from your underwater excursions, here are a couple of things you shouldn’t miss.